carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 <ol>

-<li>Open the Bitget App and tap the “Add funds” button at the top right corner.
+<li>Open the Bitget App and tap the "Add funds" button at the top right corner.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Converting from fiat to crypto - 1.png"}
 ::

 </li>

-<li>Our focus is on the “Buy Crypto with” section.
-Select the “Third-party payment” option.
+<li>Our focus is on the "Buy Crypto with" section.
+Select the "Third-party payment" option.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Converting from fiat to crypto - 2.png"}
 ::